 - Providing information on resources both on and off campus

-An Important element in addressing the cultural needs of Aboriginal learners is to provide special events and cultural programming aimed at assisting them and learning more about their cultural heritage to support the revitalization of Aboriginal cultures and identities many students are exploring their Aboriginal roots for the first time and are keen on learning about their heritage identity or knowing who you are is vital and nurturing one's personal growth and maintaining a healthy outlook on life and creating an all important balance.
+An Important element in addressing the cultural needs of Indigenous learners is to provide special events and cultural programming aimed at assisting them and learning more about their cultural heritage to support the revitalization of Indigenous cultures and identities many students are exploring their Indigenous roots for the first time and are keen on learning about their heritage identity or knowing who you are is vital and nurturing one's personal growth and maintaining a healthy outlook on life and creating an all important balance.

 Events & Activities

-CASS hosts an annual orientation for new incoming Indigenous students to York University.
-In this orientation students get to meet CASS staff, other new incoming Indigenous students, have a tour of the popular buildings students may need to access throughout their University studies, visit both the CASS space at York Lanes as well as our sister space Skennen’kó:wa Gamig.
+CISS hosts an annual orientation for new incoming Indigenous students to York University.
+In this orientation students get to meet CISS staff, other new incoming Indigenous students, have a tour of the popular buildings students may need to access throughout their University studies, visit both the CASS space at York Lanes as well as our sister space Skennen’kó:wa Gamig.

 This event happens in September to welcome both returning & new students, staff and faculty.
 This is a time for us to all meet, share some food and socialize with each other.